20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 2. Label coolers by drink type

-You can use chalkboard signs, printable labels, painter’s tape, or even handwritten cards taped to the cooler lids.
+You can use chalkboard signs, printable labels, painter’s tape, or handwritten cards taped to the cooler lids.
+It’s a small detail that keeps the drink area from getting crowded and chaotic.

 3. Set up a condiment caddy

 A condiment caddy keeps all the little things in one easy-to-grab spot.
-Add ketchup, mustard, BBQ sauce, relish, pickles, hot sauce, napkins, forks, spoons, and serving utensils.
+Add ketchup, mustard, BBQ sauce, hot sauce, napkins, forks, spoons, and serving utensils.

-A handled caddy is especially helpful because you can move it from the kitchen to the grill area or food table without making multiple trips.
+I love this handled caddy because you can move it from the kitchen to the grill area or food table without making multiple trips.
 It’s one of those simple backyard party hacks that makes the whole setup feel more organized.

 4. Use a muffin tin for toppings

 A muffin tin is perfect for organizing small burger and hot dog toppings.
-Fill each section with sliced onions, pickles, jalapeños, shredded lettuce, diced tomatoes, cheese, relish, or sauce cups.
+Fill each section with sliced onions, pickles, jalapeños, shredded lettuce, diced tomatoes, cheese, or bacon bits.

 Genius BBQ food hacks